 Bärenschützklamm Vienna distance

-To reach the Bear Gorge, we first have to get to Mixnitz by car.
+To reach the Bear Gorge, we must get to Mixnitz by car.
 The gorge is well marked on the maps, and upon arriving in Mixnitz, we find signs indicating the exact directions.
 Use the address of the car park or the entrance to get there.

 - Address: Bärenschütz Weg 40, 8131, Austria